Nation May Get Relief From Heat

 Since the heat began in mid-May, at least 87 people have died in Texas, 26 in Louisiana, 13 in Oklahoma, three in Missouri, two in Pennsylvania and one each in California and Arizona.

-Temperatures reached 100 in the Dallas-Fort Worth area today for the 18th day in a row.
-The area set a record for the most days in a single month in which the low temperature never dropped below 80 degrees.
+Dallas hit 102 degrees Wednesday, the 17th day in a row with temperatures over 100.
+The Dallas-Fort Worth area set a record for the most days in a single month in which the low temperature never dropped below 80 degrees.
 The low Wednesday was 81.

-Record highs were set Wednesday at Dulles Airport near Washington, D.C., at 98 degrees and at Atlantic City, N.J., which hit 96.
+Record highs were also set at Dulles Airport near Washington, D.C., at 98 degrees and at Atlantic City, N.J., which hit 96.

 ``It’s like getting in a car after it’s been sitting in the sun for a while,″ said Donna Bartha, a patient advocate in Norristown, Pa., who feared for elderly in non-air conditioned hospital rooms.